PhD in Statistics

 Required Course Work

 Before taking the comprehensive examination, students should complete six courses taken at MU or at comparable institutions.

 |Recent Developments in Statistics|

 |Statistical Computation and Simulation|

 |Bayesian Analysis II|

 (Different 9100s can be counted more than once.)
 Other courses may be substituted at the discretion of the student’s doctoral program committee.

 After successfully completing the preliminary exam and the required coursework, the student is eligible to take the comprehensive examination.
-This examination consists of a written and oral section as specified in the Graduate School catalog.
+This examination consists of a written and oral section as specified in the Graduate Studies catalog.
 This examination must be completed at least seven months prior to the final defense of the dissertation.

 A dissertation, prepared under the direction of a dissertation supervisor, is required.
 The dissertation should be presented in an open seminar as part of the final examination, which is be conducted by the final examination committee.
 The dissertation should be made available for public review, through the Department of Statistics office, for at least one week before the examination.

 Additional requirements for the PhD in statistics are determined by the student’s program committee and the director of graduate studies.